DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 Logic bombs are difficult to detect because they are often installed by authorized users or administrators from a system.

 🟢 **Spyware**
-Software that "spies" on users , recording and reporting on their activities without user's knowledge.
+Software that "spies" on users, recording and reporting on their activities without user's knowledge.
-Soecifically designed to steal information.
+Specifically designed to steal information.

+🟢 **Adware**
+A form of malware that hides on deviced and serves advertisements.
+Some adware also monitors user behavior online so it can target with specific ads.
+This is software generates revenue for its developer by automatically generating online advertisements in the user interface.

 🟢 **Keylogger**
 Software that logs all of the keystrokes that a user enters on the infected machine.